Ishiko-cpp/Errors/README.md

 # Contents

-- Include - Directory containing the public headers for the project.
+- Include: Directory containing the public headers for the project.
-- Lib - Directory where the build process puts the compiled libraries.
+- Lib: Directory where the build process puts the compiled libraries.
-- Makefiles - The makefiles used to build the project
+- Makefiles: The makefiles used to build the project
-- Source - The source code for the prokect.
+- Source: The source code for the prokect.
-- Tests - The tests for the project.
+- Tests: The tests for the project.

 # Project Status